What is mannitol?

 As all polyols, mannitol is a sugar alcohol or hydrogenated carbohydrate.
 It is also known as sugar replacer, bulk sweetener or sugar-free sweetener.

-In what products is mannitol used?
+In what products is the polyol mannitol used?

 Due to its very low solubility and hygroscopicity and its positive impact on the machinability and texture of final products, mannitol (European safety number E 421, International number INS 421) is perfectly suited for: – chewing gum (mass, dusting, coating in combination with xylitol) – chewy sweets (crystalline phase) Mannitol being not cariogenic, it can also be used in safe for teeth products.
 See also Polyols – food applications